minhtuan29/computer-graphics-cs465/README.md

 My project is simple, few features.
 I thought I barely passed the subject, but my teacher gave me a good compliment.
 Beautiful, simple, easy to see and easy to use.
 The lesson I learned is that we just need to do it simply and fully to get a good score ^ ^ .

-If you find the article useful, give me a star to motivates me to keep going <3
+If you find the article useful, give me a star to motivates me keep going <3

 ![qq](https://user-images.githubusercontent.com/86332370/142961488-7f0ae3f2-3f8c-4527-9f71-3a237a9b065e.PNG)